Information on Chapter 7 BK - How to File For CH 7 Bankruptcy

-One of the major benefits of filing for protection under Chapter 7 is that many creditor actions are stayed.
+Yes, one of the major benefits of filing for protection under Chapter 7 is that many creditor actions are stayed.
 This means that debt collection efforts and foreclosure is halted.

 Once a creditor or bill collector becomes aware that you have filed for bankruptcy protection, he/she must stop all efforts to collect the debt.
 After your bankruptcy is filed, the court mails a notice to all the creditors listed in your schedules.
 This usually takes a couple of weeks.
 If this is not soon enough, then you should have your representative inform the creditor immediately.

 If a creditor continues to use collection tactics once informed of the bankruptcy, they may be liable for court sanctions and attorney fees for this conduct. - Return

 8. Does my spouse also have to file bankruptcy?

 No. In some cases where only one spouse has debts, or one spouse has debts that are not dischargeable, it might be advisable to have only one spouse file.
 You must be careful about filing separately if, as a couple, you own joint debt and property.
 See our divorce section. - Return

 No. Bankruptcy laws prohibit discrimination based upon a debtor filing for protection under the bankruptcy laws. - Return